+/eighted-Average int Date Fair Value

-Options hted-Average Grant Date Fair Value Per Award Nonvested outstanding at June 30, 2024 41,664 \$ 9.23 Vested (36,664) \$ 8.23 Nonvested outstanding at September 30, 2024 5,000 \$ 16.56
+Options Per Award

+Nonvested outstanding at June 30, 2024 41,664 \$ 9.23

+Vested (36,664) \$ 8.23

+Nonvested outstanding at December 31, 2024 5,000 \$ 16.56

 Restricted Stock Units

 RSUs granted by the Company are not transferable and automatically convert to shares of common stock on a one-for-one basis as the awards vest or at a specified date after vesting.
 RSUs granted to a non-US citizen are referred to as "deferred stock units" or "DSUs".
 The Company measures the compensation cost of RSUs based on the closing price of the underlying shares at the grant date.